TL;DR

 Life insurance provides a financial payout to your loved ones if you pass away.
 While burnout itself isn't fatal, the chronic conditions it causes—particularly heart disease and strokes—are leading causes of premature death in the UK.
 Life Insurance ensures that even in the worst-case scenario, your family's financial future is secure.
 It covers the mortgage, funds education, and replaces your lost income for years to come.

 Navigating these different types of cover can be complex.
 This is where an expert, independent broker like WeCovr becomes invaluable.
 We don't work for an insurance company; we work for you.
-Our role is to understand your unique circumstances and search the entire market—from Aviva and Legal & General to AIG and Zurich—to find the precise combination of policies that provides robust, affordable protection for you and your family.
+Our role is to understand your unique circumstances and search the entire market—from Aviva and Legal & General to Aviva (formerly AIG Life) and Zurich—to find the precise combination of policies that provides robust, affordable protection for you and your family.

 The burnout crisis is a systemic problem, but taking control begins with individual and organisational action.